abhiTronix/vidgear/docs/installation/poetry_install.md

         sudo apt update && upgrade
         ```

-        !!! failure "If you have installed Picamera2 previously using pip, then you should also uninstall this (`pip3 uninstall picamera2`)."
+        !!! failure "If you have installed Picamera2 previously using pip, then you should also uninstall this (`#!sh python3 -m pip uninstall picamera2`)."

         Thereafter, you can install Picamera2 with all the GUI (Qt and OpenGL) dependencies using: